LucasSGomide/backend-projects/Blogs_API/README.md

 ### How to:

-To test the projects you can download them from this repo, and then run de code line below:
+To checkout the project you can download it from this repo, and then run de code lines below:

+**Important**: Make sure you have `MySQL` installed.

 ```
 <!-- Install dependencies -->